Hire an Experienced Domestic Violence Lawyer if Facing Charges of Domestic Violence in Arizona

 You need to fully understand the charges against you, as well as the potential consequences.
 Additionally, a conviction and restraining order on your record could get you fired from your current job.
 Also, it could make it more difficult to find another.
 A domestic violence conviction could even fully disqualify you from certain positions and professional licenses.
 Also, it can hurt your chances of getting an apartment.
 Plus, you may lose custody of your children.
 Therefore, you need a professional Arizona domestic violence attorney to defend you from the charges against you.

 What is Considered a Domestic Violence Offense in Arizona?

 There are many acts that constitute domestic violence in Arizona.
 Some of these include: stalking, kidnapping, property damage, trespassing, secret videotaping, physical abuse or restraint, sexual abuse, assault with or without a weapon, endangerment, and economic control and neglect.
 For these acts to be considered domestic violence, it must have been committed by one family member or romantic partner (current or former) against the other.

 What is a Restraining Order?

 A restraining order is an injunction a victim of domestic violence can seek against their abuser.
-The restraining order will ban the respondent from contacting or harassing the petitioner, and can contain additional terms such as a move out provision or to surrender registered firearms.
+Therefore, the restraining order will ban the respondent from contacting or harassing the petitioner.
+Plus, a restraining order can contain additional terms, such as a move out provision or to surrender registered firearms.